EDM-Project/EDM-Ublk-as-a-Swap/README.md

 # Ublk-as-a-Swap

 Ublk as a Swap is a PoC aimed at implementing userspace remote in-memory swap areas using ublk.
-The main concept is to utilize ublk devices as swap areas, leveraging the scalability of the ublk framework to control swap-in and swap-out requests.
+The main concept is to utilize ublk devices as high-speed swap areas, leveraging the scalability of the ublk framework to control swap-in and swap-out requests.

 This project incorporates cgroup V2 to limit memory consumption and enforce processes within the cgroup to utilize the swap area.
 In the readme file, we explain step-by-step how to get this behavior, while we are providing utils programs for inspecting, debugging, and visualizing what happens behind the scenes.